willijeong1/willijeong1.github.io/_posts/2022-12-14-suicidal-ideation.md

 Various attempts have gone underway in South Korea to lower this devastating suicide rate, which does not even seem to budge.
 For instance, in the capital Seoul, signposts with supportive messages were attached to particular "suicide bridges" on the Hangang River*, and phone booths were installed to connect attempters with suicide helpline service.
 Another preventive strategy came in the form of educational programs such as the "Watch-Listen-Talk Strategy" and the "Lifesaving Gatekeeper Program," where teenagers and young adults are regularly coached to sense and provide assistance to high-risk peers around them.
 While these efforts are agreed upon to have valid social impacts in themselves, they are not sufficient in reversing the steep incline of adolescent suicide that continues on.
 To overthrow this tendency, it is necessary to devise a more direct and precise intervention strategy, considering the characteristics of adolescents that "fall through the safety net."

-*Note: The Hangang River flows through the center of the Seoul metropolitan area with over 25 bridges across the half-mile-wide waters.
+*Note: The Hangang River flows through the center of the Seoul metropolitan area with over 25 bridges across the 1km-wide (about 0.6 mi) waters.
 Although the riverbank is well-known for its refreshing scenery and is a perfect picnic spot for many Seoulites, a few bridges across the river are unfortunately recognized as popular "suicide spots" to some.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">